 Medications are available that encourage regrowth of hair.
 These medications, such as topical minoxidil* and oral finasteride, are not appropriate for everyone with hair loss.
 Hair growth medications work to varying degrees in different people, and only trigger complete regrowth in a minority of individuals.
 They work best for people who have smaller amounts of hair loss.
 Hair loss returns if you stop taking the medication.
 Finasteride is not appropriate for women who may become pregnant, as it can cause severe birth defects.
 Spironolactone, although not approved by Health Canada for this purpose, is a medication that may help women who are losing hair due to excess testosterone.
 Biotin is a vitamin that makes hair and nails stronger and is often used as an adjuvant therapy.

 Corticosteroids are another type of medication that may be used for some types of hair loss.
-Less severe cases of alopecia areata are sometimes treated with corticosteroids injected into the affected area.
+Less severe cases of alopecia areata are sometimes treated with corticosteroids injected into the affected area or applied to the skin for people who cannot tolerate the injections.
 Systemic (pill-form) corticosteroids have long-term side effects and are reserved for more severe cases.